Goos8855/Goos8855/README.md

-the trick is to appear competent
+you see, the trick is to appear competent at what you do